4 Reasons Why Website Speed Matters

 wpostats

-There are several important factors to consider when it comes to optimising your website speed so that something like a simple click or download doesn’t get lost in loading.
+There are several important factors to consider when optimising your website speed so that something like a simple click or download doesn’t get lost in loading.

-Let’s take a look at the top four reasons why website speed matters for you and your business.
+Let’s look at the top four reasons why website speed matters for you and your business.

 First Impressions Matter

-Imagine the judgment that a potential client may make about your business when the website page loading speed is taking twice as long as it should.
+Imagine a potential client’s judgment about your business when the website page loading speed takes twice as long as it should.

 They likely aren’t impressed and may choose another business that cares about its online presence.

-When your website speed isn’t up to par, how will customers trust that your business structure, products, and services won’t be the same way?
+When your website speed isn’t up to par, how will customers trust that your business structure, products, and services won’t be the same?

 First impressions are everything for a business, especially when checking out your website.